 It’s easy to use Amazon as an affiliate and people in many countries love them.
-The biggest problem is that for each country where you want to earn commissions, you need to set up a separate account and Amazon does not make payment easy, only offering cheques to affiliates who don’t have a local bank account.
+The biggest problem is that for each country where you want to earn commissions, you need to set up a separate Amazon account.
+Amazon does not link the accounts.
+Neither does Amazon make payment easy, only offering cheques to affiliates who don’t have a local bank account.

 There are ways around the cheques.
 I use Payoneer to receive payments and bloggers in the DNW Facebook group have had success with Transferwise as well.

-The other issue with separate Amazon accounts is needing different links for products for different countries.
+The other issue with Amazon affiliates for multiple countries is that you need different links for products for different countries.
+So if you want to earn as an Amazon affiliate for different countries you’ll need to set up links for each country.
 Thankfully, EasyAzon makes this easy and will automatically make links redirect to the right country.

 Amazon also offers a service called “OneLink” where they do this for you as well.
 Note that if you use OneLink, it only works for text links and not other types.
 It also does not give you the option to manually set where you want each link to go for each Amazon store which is highly useful.